Inland Ports

 Gainesville Inland Port

-The Gainesville Inland Port will provide a direct link to the Port of Savannah via Norfolk Southern to Gainesville, Georgia.
+The Gainesville Inland Port provides a direct link to the Port of Savannah via Norfolk Southern to Gainesville, Georgia.
 At full build-out, the rail terminal will feature 18,000 feet of working track.
 With a top capacity of 200,000 containers per year, the facility will offset 600 roundtrip highway miles for every container moved by rail.
-Open May 2026.
+Now open.